Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Discussion

 We note that the order parameter $F_{\rm SC}^{\infty}\sim 0.10$ obtained here for Bi2212 and Bi2201 also shows consistency with the result obtained by using the machine learning of the angle-resolved photoemission spectroscopy data for Bi2212 and Bi2201, respectively, at the optimum doping~\cite{PhysRevResearch.3.043099}, which gave $\langle c_{k\uparrow}c_{-k\downarrow}\rangle\sim 0.065$ at the antinodal point for Bi2212 and the momentum averaged value $\sim 0.063$ for Bi2201 at the optimum doping.
 These are translated commonly to $F_{\rm SC}^{\infty}\sim 0.09$ in the present definition of $F_{\rm SC}^{\infty}$ because of the relation $F_{\rm SC}^{\infty}=\sqrt{2}\langle c_{k\uparrow}c_{-k\downarrow}\rangle$.

 In the case of Bi2201, the estimated $0.16 |t_1| F_{\rm SC}^{\infty}$ is also listed in Table~\ref{tab:pdsum3}.
-The comparison with the sample dependence of experimental $T_{c}$ suggests that the true apical oxygen position is distributed near the lower bound $d^z_{\rm Op}\sim 2.45$\AA, if it is spatially uniform.
-Alternatively if the supermodulation exists, the lower bound of $d^z_{\rm Op}$ in the modulation may be close to 2.45 \AA, because it governs the SC order as the bottleneck.
+The comparison with the sample dependence of experimental $T_{c}$ suggests that the true apical oxygen position is distributed near the lower bound $d^z_{\rm Oap}\sim 2.45$\AA, if it is spatially uniform.
+Alternatively if the supermodulation exists, the lower bound of $d^z_{\rm Oap}$ in the modulation may be close to 2.45 \AA, because it governs the SC order as the bottleneck.
 It is desired to test this inference by precise and simultaneous measurements of the relation between $T_{c} $ and $d_{\rm Oap}^{z}$ for Bi2212 and Bi2201.

 The order parameter $F_{\rm SC}^{\infty}$ increases with decreasing hole doping for $\delta>0.05$ as we find in Fig.~\ref{fig:CaCuOPdd}, which follows the same trend as the SC gap as we discussed, but is slightly different from the dome structure known for $T_{c} $ in the cuprates, where the peak of the dome is located at higher $\delta$.
 Complete and quantitative understanding of this different trend is not the scope of this paper and is left for future studies.
-However, the origin of this difference can be inferred to be attributed to the increasing damping and incoherence of electrons in the underdoped region toward the metal-insulator transition as was analyzed before~\cite{Tanaka2006,Alldredge2008}, which is represented as the enhanced self-energy of the normal electrons toward the Mott insulator.
-In Appendix \ref{n(k)}, we show a qualitative difference of the momentum distribution between the optimal and underdoped hole concentrations, which suggests a signature of the increased damping at lower carrier concentration within the present {\it ab initio} study.
+However, the origin of this difference can be inferred to be attributed to the increasing damping and incoherence of electrons in the underdoped region toward the metal-insulator transition as was analyzed before~\cite{Tanaka2006,Alldredge2008}, which is represented as the enhanced self-energy of the normal electrons toward the Mott insulator. {In the experimental conditions, the atomic doping/substitution introduces atomically spatial inhomogeneity, which is ignored in the present study and may cause the localization of carriers, which could also be the origin of slower increase of $T_c$ upon doping.}

+In Appendix~\ref{app:n(k)}, we show a qualitative difference of the momentum distribution between the optimal and underdoped hole concentrations, which suggests a signature of the increased damping at lower carrier concentration within the present {\it ab initio} study. {We also discuss in Appendix~\ref{app:n(k)} the subtlety and complexity in the underdoped region due to the pseudogap formation, involved in several quantities, which is not the scope of this paper.}